-Logical: if TRUE, the number of references and number of resources for each add\counts record will be added to the result.
+add\counts Logical: if TRUE, the number of references and number of resources for each record will be added to the result.

 license Character: license restrictions.
 By default, data from resources allowing "academic" use is returned by OmniPath.
-If you use the data for work in a company, you can provide "commercial" or "for-profit", which will restrict the data to those records which are supported by resources that allow for-profit use.
+If you use the data for work in a company, you can provide "commercial" or "for-profit", which will restrict the data to those records which are supported by resources that allow for profit use those records which are supported by resources that allow for-profit use.

-Character: password for the OmniPath web service.
+password Character: password for the OmniPath web service.
 You can provide a special password here which enables the use of 'license = "ignore" option, completely bypassing the license filter.